mmatyas/pegasus-docs/docs/user-guide/platform-android.md

     The full documentation of `am` can be found [here](https://developer.android.com/studio/command-line/adb#am) and [here](https://developer.android.com/studio/command-line/adb#IntentSpec).<br>
     If you're not familiar with Pegasus' config files, you can find their documentation [here](meta-files.md).

 Note that not every app supports opening arbitrary files, or opening files at all (for example, RetroArch).
-In addition, there seems to be a glich on some systems where a file may get opened with something else when there are multiple apps that can handle the file type.
+In addition, there seems to be a glitch on some systems where a file may get opened with something else when there are multiple apps that can handle the file type.
 Which leads to...

 ### Open a file with a specific app